 Aroma: 7.5 – Very pleasant smell comparatively, Really sweet smell, hint of fruit.

-Manliness: 7.75 – Bottle looks classy.
-A real Mexican knows how to never pull out, and have a bunch of kids, jump 8 feet straight up in the air.
-Negative man points for the instructions of the tequila.
-Manly Nyquil.
-Like design/color scheme
+Honesty: 7.75 – Bottle looks classy.
+A real Mexican knows how to never pull out, have a bunch of kids, and jump 8 feet straight up in the air.
+Negative points for the instructions of the usage of tequila.
+We like the design/color scheme as well.

 Salt and Lime: We could barely taste the agave compared to the lime and salt.
 Not as potent and overbearing.
 Taste just long enough to enjoy it.